dsolis-av/MobileAutomationWDIO/README.md

   "appium:automationName": "UiAutomator2"
 }
 ```
+6. Before attempting to run any test, make sure you are running the **appium** server.
-6. With IntelliJ, open the project and execute each test class to validate scenarios individually, or run the suite.xml file to execute the whole suite.
+7. With IntelliJ, open the project and execute each test class to validate scenarios individually, or run the suite.xml file to execute the whole suite.